Deformations of path algebras of quivers with relations: Main results

-It is interesting that the purely combinatorial approach we take in this article recovers the graphs without cycles used in Kontsevich's universal quantization formula \eqref{kontsevichstar}, which can be motivated from Feynman diagrams \cite{cattaneofelder}.
-However, no extra weights enter the formula \eqref{combinatorialstarintro}, which may prove useful in obtaining a quantization formula defined over $\mathbb Q$ (for examples see \S\ref{subsection:combinatorialquantization}), or in studying convergence properties of quantizations.
+It is interesting that the purely combinatorial approach we take in this book recovers the graphs without cycles used in Kontsevich's universal quantization formula \eqref{kontsevichstar}, which can be motivated from Feynman diagrams \cite{cattaneofelder}.
+However, no extra weights enter the formula \eqref{combinatorialstarintro}, which may prove useful in obtaining a quantization formula defined over $\mathbb Q$ (for examples see \S\ref{subsection:combinatorialquantization}).
+It has also proved useful in studying convergence and continuity properties of star products needed to produce strict quantizations \cite{barmeierschmitt}.

-\subsection{Further applications}
+\section{Further applications}

-The methods developed in this article can also be applied to study deformations arising in algebraic geometry and representation theory.
-In \cite{barmeierwang} we show how deformations of path algebras of quivers with relations can be used to study deformations of the Abelian category of coherent sheaves on quasi-projective varieties in the sense of Lowen--Van den Bergh \cite{lowenvandenbergh1,lowenvandenbergh2}.
-Deformations of $\coh (X)$ for some quasi-projective variety $X$ are equivalent to deformations of the diagram algebra $\mathcal O_X \vert_{\mathfrak U}!$ obtained from restricting the structure sheaf of $X$ to an affine open cover $\mathfrak U$ closed under intersections.
+The methods developed in this book can also be applied to study deformations arising in algebraic geometry, singularity theory, representation theory and symplectic geometry.
+In \cite{barmeierwang} we show how deformations of path algebras of quivers with relations can be used to study deformations of the Abelian category of coherent sheaves on any separated Noetherian scheme in the sense of Lowen--Van den Bergh \cite{lowenvandenbergh1,lowenvandenbergh2}.
+Deformations of $\coh (X)$ for some separated Noetherian scheme $X$ are equivalent to deformations of the diagram algebra $\mathcal O_X \vert_{\mathfrak U}!$ obtained from restricting the structure sheaf of $X$ to an affine open cover $\mathfrak U$ closed under intersections.
 This diagram algebra can naturally be written as the path algebra of a quiver with relations.
-We also study deformations of $\coh (X)$ for varieties with a tilting bundle, whose endomorphism algebra is also of the form $\Bbbk Q / I$.
-In \cite{barmeierschrollwang} we also apply these methods to study the effect of associative deformations of gentle algebras on their representation theory and describe their deformations in terms of the geometric model.
+We further study deformations of $\coh (X)$ for varieties with a tilting bundle, whose endomorphism algebra is also of the form $\Bbbk Q / I$ which also give rise to noncommutative deformations of singularities.

+This method also allows us to study the effect of associative, or more generally, A$_\infty$ deformations of graded gentle algebras on their representation theory and on the symplectic geometry of the associated surface models \cite{barmeierschrollwang}.
+In \cite{barmeierwang2} we also apply our results in this book to settle Stroppel's Conjecture from her ICM 2010 address \cite{stroppel2} on the Hochschild cohomology and A$_\infty$ deformations of extended Khovanov arc algebras appearing in geometric representation theory, link homology and symplectic geometry \cite{stroppel}, which also describe algebraic deformations of Fukaya--Seidel categories associated to certain Hilbert schemes on surfaces.